 5. Reward Subscribers Who Refer

 Even though today’s marketing landscape is mostly digital, word of mouth is still a highly effective (and free) form of marketing.
-A 2016 survey conducted by Ambassador with partner Harris Poll Online found that 67% of people are more likely to purchase a product if it was shared by a friend or family member via email or social media.
+According to Invespcro, 77% of people are more likely to purchase a product if it was shared by a friend or family member.

 Leverage this by incentivizing your subscribers to make referrals.
 Send them either discounts on their next purchases or vouchers for a certain amount.
 To increase the likelihood of referrals buying from you, you can also offer them a discount on their next purchase.

 Transactional emails are opened eight times more than non-transactional emails because transactional emails are sent to the customer as a result of an action they’ve taken.
 Customers are much more inclined to open transactional emails because the content is relevant to them.